Seasonal Internship Job Description

 - CIT schedules will be determined by a combination of expressed interest on application and the needs of Owl Hill’s staff.
 Our goal is for CIT’s to be busy and engaged in learning!

 - Essay describing why you want to volunteer at Owl’s Hill and what you hope to gain

 - Attend CIT Orientation & Training

-- Pay $25 fee that covers orientation and training materials, name badge, daily snack and Friday lunch.
+- Pay $25 per camp week fee that covers orientation and training materials, name badge, daily snack and Friday lunch.